Basilica Of Our Lady Of Guadalupe, Mexico City

 Where to Visit

-The current circular basilica, inaugurated in 1976 and designed by architect Pedro Ramirez Vazquez, replaced an older colonial-era structure that had begun to sink into the soft lakebed soil beneath Mexico City.
-The modern building holds more than 10,000 worshippers at a time and features a roof that slopes inward, channeling the congregation’s attention toward the altar and the tilma displayed above it.
-Slow-moving walkways beneath the image allow visitors to pass close to the relic without disrupting the flow of worshippers.
-Masses are held throughout the day.
+The current circular basilica was inaugurated in 1976 and designed by architect Pedro Ramirez Vazquez to address subsidence problems with the older colonial building.
+It holds more than 10,000 worshippers and operates from 6:00 AM to 9:00 PM daily.
+Entry is free.
+The interior roof slopes inward, directing attention toward the altar and the tilma mounted above it.
+Moving walkways beneath the image allow visitors to pass close to the relic without blocking the flow of worshippers.
+Masses run throughout the day on a regular schedule posted at the entrance.

 Old Basilica (Antigua Basilica)